-- Inconsistent Research We or our affiliates may issue research reports relating to the Reference Asset.
-We may also publish research from time to time on financial markets and other matters that may influence the price of the Reference Asset or the value of the Notes, or express opinions or provide recommendations that may be inconsistent with the purchasing or holding the Notes or with the investment view implicit in the Notes or the Reference Asset.
-You should make your own independent investigation of the merits of investing in the Notes and the Reference Asset. - Market Disruption Events and Adjustments The payments on the Notes are subject to adjustment as described in the product prospectus supplement.
+- Inconsistent Research We or our affiliates may issue research reports on securities that are, or may become, components of the Reference Asset.
+We may also publish research from time to time on financial markets and other matters that may influence the levels of the Reference Asset or the value of the Notes, or express opinions or provide recommendations that may be inconsistent with the purchasing or holding the Notes or with the investment view implicit in the Notes or the Reference Asset.
+You should make your own independent investigation of the merits of investing in the Notes and the Reference Asset. - Market Disruption Events and Adjustments The payment at maturity and the Valuation Date are subject to adjustment as described in the product prospectus supplement.
 For a description of what constitutes a market disruption event as well as the consequences of that market disruption event, see "General Terms of the Notes-Market Disruption Events" in the product prospectus supplement.